Best holiday destinations

 Trip of a lifetime?
 Top contenders include an exciting polar expedition to the Arctic or Antarctic.
 This is an amazing way to see the Earth’s most pristine wildernesses – not on a big cruise ship, but on a small expedition craft that will get you up close to whales, penguins and icebergs.

 Walking holidays come in various forms.
-You could take a self-guided hotel-to-hotel walking holiday where you luggage is transported to the next destination each day.
-Popular routes include the Costa Vicentina coastal walk in Portugal, the Lycian Way in Turkey and Madeira’s waterways and flowers holiday.
+You could take a self-guided hotel-to-hotel walking holiday with Inntravel where you luggage is transported to the next destination each day.
+Popular routes include the Costa Vicentina coastal walk in Portugal and the Lycian Way in Turkey.

 As cycling becomes increasingly popular, there are many new cycling holidays available.
 Saddle Skedaddle has trips for all fitness levels in the UK including road cycling and mountain bike weekends in the Lake District, Wales and the Cotswolds.